 Staff notified the Forest Hill Neighborhood and Westover Hills Neighborhood Associations and area residents and property owners about this application.
-Staff has received a letter of no opposition from the Westover Hills Neighborhood Association, a letter of support from the Forest Hill Neighborhood Association as well as letters of support and opposition from individuals.
+Staff had received a letter of no opposition from the Westover Hills Neighborhood Association, a letter of support from the Forest Hill Neighborhood Association as well as letters of support and opposition from individuals during the initial, and subsequently approved, SUP.
+During this application process, staff has not received any letters of support or opposition for this application.

-Staff Contact: Jonathan Brown, PDR, Land Use Administration, 804-646-5734
+Staff Contact: Jonathan Brown, Senior Planner, Land Use Administration, 804-646-5734